freedbygrace/PSOPNSenseAPI/docs/Tailscale-Integration.md

 - The `ExitNode` option allows other Tailscale nodes to use the OPNSense firewall as an internet gateway.
 - Changes to Tailscale settings are not applied until you call `Apply-OPNSenseTailscaleChanges`.
 - Consider using the `-PassThru` parameter when updating Tailscale settings to verify the changes.
+- The `Connect-OPNSenseTailscale` cmdlet combines multiple steps (installation, enablement, and connection) into a single command.
+- The `Disconnect-OPNSenseTailscale` cmdlet disconnects from the Tailscale network but does not disable Tailscale.